dominikwilkowski/cfonts/README.md

 Type: `<string list>`
 Default value: `['system']`

 With this setting you can set the colors for your font.
-Use the below color strings built in by [chalk](https://github.com/sindresorhus/chalk).
+Use the below color strings built in by [chalk](https://github.com/sindresorhus/chalk) or a hex color.
-Provide colors in a comma-separated string, eg: `red,blue` _(no spaces)_ The `system` color falls back to the system color of your terminal.
+Provide colors in a comma-separated string, eg: `red,blue`. _(no spaces)_ IF you use a hex color make sure you include the `#` prefix. _(In the terminal wrap the hex in quotes)_ The `system` color falls back to the system color of your terminal.

 - `system` _(default)_